misterunix/basicbots/README.md

 ## News

 - Nightly builds will be put on hold until I can find a way to automate it.
+- Teams is working.
+  - Demo and docs coming soon.

 ## Contributors
 - [People who deserve recognition.](docs/CONTRIBUTORS.md)